gavin-wang-note/gavin-wang-note.github.io/_posts/2023-05-12-jenkins_email_template.md

 Recently in organizing the documentation, I remembered that some time ago, I redid the jenkins environment, using the latest version, and the email template was adjusted a bit, so here is a record of the recent template used in the current CI environment (Jenkins).

-# Script of email teplate
+# Script of email template

 ```
 <STYLE>